 In today’s interconnected or rather hyper-connected world, if one had to name a particularly challenging role it will certainly have to be parenting.
 Parents are today increasingly grappling with challenges such as online safety, and managing screen time on the one hand, and changes in attitudes such as the need for instant gratification on the other.
-If you also find yourself in unchartered territory, here is help from one of the best CBSE schools in Gurgaon.
+If you also find yourself in uncharted territory, here is help from one of the best CBSE schools in Gurgaon.

 Set Limits

 First things first.
 It is important that you treat media like any other environment in your child’s life.
 For instance, when the child goes outdoors to play, there are a few rules that the child needs to follow, one of them being that he or she needs to be back by a certain time.
 You also make sure that you know who the child’s friends are.
 Digital media needs to be no different.
 For one, you have to set effective limits on its usage on an age-appropriate basis.
 As a thumb rule, you need to avoid digital media for toddlers younger than 18 to 24 months.
 Similarly, it is best to limit screen use for preschool children, ages 2 to 5, to at best 1 hour a day, preferably not at a stretch.
 Having rules around not using media during meal times, just before going to bed and more are other effective boundaries that you need to put in place.
 Having designated tech-free zones also works well.
 This encourages more family time, healthy eating habits, better sleep, and more.
 Speaking of family time, it is important to remember that even screen time need not necessarily be alone time.
-You can look at options of co-viewing, playing a game together, and more- in other words engaging with children!
+You can look at options of co-viewing, playing a game together, and more-in other words engaging with children!
 That these can be times to bond, even share some life lessons, is a given!
-Pro tip- Do not use media as an emotional pacifier.
-Ever so often we may offer them the phone just so that they can calm down.
+Pro-tip- Do not use media as an emotional pacifier.
+Every so often we may offer them the phone just so that they can calm down.
 It is important to remember that you need to offer children strong coping tools to navigate and channelize their emotions.
 Ideally, the media should not be one of them.
 Adopting the convenient route of offering them electronic devices to get through one’s work, also doesn’t work well in the long run.

 It isn’t, however, enough to tell your child what they can’t do.
 What you need to do is to offer them healthy alternatives.
-These could range from activities such as gardening, family game nights, read-a-thons, and more.
+These could range from activities such as gardening, family game nights, read-a-thon, and more.
 The importance of real-life experiences in fostering healthy brain development in children cannot be stated enough.

 All of that said, it stands to reason that as adults we need to model this behavior.
 To have a no mealtime media rule & to not follow it yourself, for example, is a recipe for disaster.